Bible translations into Ainu

 The first biblical text in Ainu language appeared in 1887, when a tentative edition of 250 copies of Matthew 1-9, translated from the Greek with the aid of the Revised Version, by John Batchelor, assisted by a local Ainu, was published.
+Darlow and Moule date this first tentative edition of Matthew i–ix to 1886, and record it as printed at Tokyo for the British and Foreign Bible Society.
 Matthew and Jonah, by the same translator, were issued in 1889, the proofs being read by Mr. George Braithwaite, the agent of the British and Foreign Bible Society in Japan.
-In 1891 Mr. Batchelor returned to England and published the remaining Gospels.
-In 1893 a tentative edition of 300 each of Galatians, Ephesians, and Philippians, by the same translator, was prepared, which was published at Yokohama by a joint committee of the three Bible Societies (British and Foreign, American, and National of Scotland) in 1894.
-The Psalms and revised Gospels were issued in 1895.
-In 1897 a revised New Testament, by the same translator, with Ainu aid, was published at Yokohama by the joint committee.
+In 1891 Mr. Batchelor returned to England and published the remaining Gospels, which appeared at London that year.
+In 1893 a tentative edition of 300 each of Galatians, Ephesians, and Philippians, by the same translator, was published at Yokohama by a joint committee of the three Bible Societies (British and Foreign, American, and National of Scotland), each epistle carrying a separate title page in Ainu and English.
+The epistles of James, Peter, John and Jude followed at Yokohama in 1894, and the Book of Psalms in 1896.
+In 1897 a revised New Testament, by the same translator, with Ainu aid, was published at Yokohama by the joint committee; in this first complete New Testament the four Gospels were revised.
+Batchelor published a version of Genesis 1–3 privately in 1898, after which he abandoned further translation work.